There are 3 links to make within this text.

 These 8 hikes are some of the most popular in the park and provide glimpses of Mount Diablo's many treasures.
 They span a range of lengths and difficulty levels to suit people of all abilities.

 If you'd like more information about hiking on Mount Diablo, the Trail Map of Mount Diablo State Park and the Hiker's Guide to Mount Diablo State Park are now available at the MDIA Online Store.
 The trail map is also available at the North Gate and South Gate Entrance Stations, the Summit Visitor Center, and the Mitchell Canyon Visitor Center.
-Also, be sure you know how to read trail signs on Mount Diablo
+Also, be sure you know how to read trail signs on Mount Diablo.

 TRAILHEAD KEY